Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 “This team likes to share the ball, and if we can play fast, get rim runs and wing sprints, we can be very good,” Fernandez said.
 “Then it’s about half-court efficiency, getting into the paint, and making the right reads.”

 Bueckers articulated the same offensive vision in language that mirrored her head coach almost beat for beat.
-The way she sees it, the Wings are wanting to play fast when there are chances to push the ball, but in the half-court, generating side-to-side movement through pick-and-roll and off-ball actions is how the group wants to play.
+The way she sees it, the Wings want to play fast when there are chances to push the ball, but in the half-court, the group wants to generate side-to-side movement through pick-and-roll and off-ball actions.

 “We want to be a transition team, with guards running the wings and posts rim running,” Bueckers said.
 “That creates easy opportunities and assists.
 In the half court, we want side-to-side movement, playing through pick-and-rolls and off-ball actions.
 That makes the defense work and opens up more playmaking opportunities.”